tholian-network/stealth/README.md

 to compromise the freedom and rights of Web Browser End-Users.

-**Architecture Notes**:

-At this point in development, Stealth is implemented as a headless node.js Browser/Scraper/Proxy, which also serves its own HTML5-based Browser UI and can act as a Web Filtering Proxy via SOCKS or HTTP/S. At a later point in time, Stealth will probably use a forked Browser Engine with a reduced featureset (e.g. without WebRTC and without WebUSB), but currently it uses a Webview that's preinstalled on your target system.

-It is heavily recommended to use [Ungoogled Chromium](https://ungoogled-software.github.io) as a Webview if you run Stealth on a Desktop target environment.
-As Stealth serves its own Browser UI on the same port `65432`, it's possible to connect to a Stealth instance that's hosted on a different machine in the same local network, too.

-## Downloads / Releases

-Stealth is currently in the Prototype Stage.
-Non-Developing Users won't enjoy it much, as things are quite buggy and incomplete for the moment.

-However, due to the concept of using node.js and focussing on a privacy-oriented audience, Stealth will initially be released for `MacOS` and `GNU/Linux`.

-(Download Links will be inserted here once the Stealth Releases are ready for the public)

 ## Features

 Stealth is both a Web Scraper, Web Service and Web Proxy that can serve its own